 Verifiable supply means that the user who runs a node and downloads the chain can prove to themselves that the total amount of money in the system matches what the protocol says it should be.
 Custodians can satisfy auditors without privileged access to anyone's books, and turns the question "Was the supply ever inflated?" into something answerable, definitively.

 In Bitcoin, verifiable supply is free, because the ledger is open.
-In Liquid, verifiable supply costs the additional cryptography of Pedersen commitments and range proofs, which let the network add the hidden amounts together to confirm their balance.
+In Liquid, verifiable supply costs the additional cryptography of Pedersen commitments and range proofs, which let the network add the hidden amounts together to confirm their balance, at the cost of new implementation surface.
 In Zcash's Orchard pool, verifiable supply was traded for stronger transaction-level privacy, and the cost of that trade is being itemised now.

 Takeaways

 The privacy design space expands much further than merely transparent vs. shielded.
-Liquid’s approach to privacy via commitment schemes with public balance enforcement is in its own novel category, enabling strong privacy without giving up supply verifiability.
+Liquid's approach to privacy via commitment schemes with public balance enforcement enables strong privacy without giving up supply verifiability (conditional on cryptographic assumptions and correctness of implementations).

 Protocol designers must approach complexity with caution.
 A zk-SNARK circuit is a powerful tool, but a piece of code containing a single under-constrained element, missed by four years of expert review, is able to undermine trust of a multi-billion-dollar asset's integrity overnight.
 On the other hand, protocols that pair the circuit with a simple public balance check are taking a smaller bet and retain a recoverable position if any one component fails.

-For allocators, an asset whose supply correctness cannot be independently verified after a four-year-undetected bug carries an entirely more dangerous risk profile than an asset whose supply correctness is a node-side check that thousands of participants perform every block.
+For allocators, an asset whose supply correctness cannot be independently verified after a four-year-undetected bug carries an entirely more dangerous risk profile than Bitcoin’s, whose supply correctness is a node-side check that thousands of participants perform every block.

 Bitcoin Is the Only Strong Foundation

 Bitcoin solves the supply-auditability problem by making the ledger fully public.
 Every full node can confirm the 21 million cap at every block, every 10 minutes.
 No circuit has to be correct for that property to hold.
 No researcher has to find the bug for it to be ruled out.
-The check is plain summation, so it does not rest on any computational hardness assumption that a future attacker could break.
-Privacy can be layered on top of this foundation in ways that preserve the guarantee: Liquid demonstrates how.
+The check is plain summation, so it does not rest on any computational hardness assumption that a future attacker could break, and it does not rest on the correctness of any cryptographic implementation.

 To take action for yourself or your organization: